angela-d/zendesk-multi-ticket/README.md

 - Create an nginx virtualhost for your new path

 ### Known Bugs
 Pre-assigning tickets to agents does not work.
-There appears to be some joining of APIs that has to be done to pull the agent IDs successfully (so they're recognized by the right API), since it's more of an annoyance that a blockage, it's a low priority fix.
+There appears to be some joining of APIs that has to be done to pull the agent IDs successfully (so they're recognized by the right API), since it's more of an annoyance than a blockage, it's a low priority fix.

 Auto-adding of an agent to the ticket's CC is working.